V-2 rocket: Post-war use

 At the end of the war, a competition began between the United States and the USSR to retrieve as many V-2 rockets and staff as possible.
-Three hundred rail-car loads of V-2s and parts were captured and shipped to the United States and 126 of the principal designers, including Wernher von Braun and Walter Dornberger, were captives of the American.
+Three hundred rail-car loads of V-2s and parts were captured and shipped to the United States and 126 of the principal designers, including Wernher von Braun and Walter Dornberger, were captives of the Americans.
 Von Braun, his brother Magnus von Braun, and seven others decided to surrender to the United States military (Operation Paperclip) to ensure they were not captured by the advancing Soviets or shot dead by the Nazis to prevent their capture.

-After the Nazi defeat, German engineers were relocated to the United States, the United Kingdom and the USSR, where they further developed the V-2 rocket for military and civilian purposes.
+After the Nazi defeat, German engineers were relocated to the United States, the USSR, France and the United Kingdom where they further developed the V-2 rocket for military and civilian purposes.
 The V-2 rocket also laid the foundation for the liquid fuel missiles and space launchers used later.